thindil/steamsky/bin/doc/MODDING.md

   attribute `population`.
 If it should be random value, use attribute `minpopulation` for minimum population and `maxpopulation` for maximum population.
 Minumum value is 0.
-- Attributes `reputation`, `minreputation` and `maxreputation`: starting reputation of player in bases owned by that faction.
-If it should be constant value, use attribute `reputation`.
-If it should be random value, use attribute `minreputation` for minimum level of reputation and `maxreputation` for maximum level of reputation.
-Minumum value is -100 and maximum is 100.
 - Attribute `friendly`: did that faction is friendly to player or not.
 Value `Y` means `Yes`, value `N` means `No`.
 Used mostly to generate enemy ships.
 - Optional attribute `namestype`: Used in generating ship names of that faction and names of all bases.
 Can be `standard` (default value) or `robotic`.
+- Tags `relation`: Relation of this faction with other faction.
+All factions must have this tags for each faction (even for self).
+- Attribute `faction` is faction index to which relation will be set.
+- Attributes `minreputation`, `maxreputation`, `reputation`: starting reputation with selected faction.
+If it should have random reputation, use attribute `minreputation` for minimum level of reputation and `maxreputation` for maximum level of reputation.
+If it should be constant reputation, use attribute `reputation`.
+Minumum value is -100 and maximum is 100.

 ## Stories